News Coverage · May 2026

 Published May 19, 2026 · By Alex & The BuzzSkito Team

 TL;DR: Ontario’s tick population is running 2-3 weeks ahead of normal in 2026.
 Toronto is now classified as a hot spot.
 Blacklegged tick nymphs (the most dangerous Lyme-carrying stage) are peaking right now through July.
-Professional barrier spray + habitat modification cuts your property’s tick population by 80-90%.
+Professional barrier spray puts a Health Canada-registered residual acaricide on the shaded edges and leaf litter where ticks quest, and habitat modification takes away the humidity they need there.
 The window for spring application is closing.

 The 2026 tick surge, in one sentence